-The innovation center, dubbed the GRID, an acronym for Graduate Research Innovation Center, will have on-site experts, including an intellectual property law clinic staffed by a University of Maryland Francis King Carey School of Law professor and a Maryland Small Business Development Center where budding entrepreneurs can receive advice and support for their business ventures.
+The innovation center, dubbed the Grid, an acronym for Graduate Research Innovation District, will have on-site experts, including an intellectual property law clinic staffed by a University of Maryland Francis King Carey School of Law professor and a Maryland Small Business Development Center where budding entrepreneurs can receive advice and support for their business ventures.

 The space also will be home to educational opportunities such as workshops and a new degree program in health and social innovation, whose students will be able to concentrate in areas like life sciences, user experience, or science communication.
 Jenny Owens, ScD, MS, faculty executive director for the GRID, said the opening of the new space feels wonderful.
 “The building has been under construction since the summer and the degree program we’ve been working on for a year, so it’s a big day for us,” she said with a satisfied smile.

 "What you see here today is the opening of a facility that represents the future,” said UMCP President Wallace D. Loh, PhD, JD.
 “We’re no longer just research universities.
 We are research and innovate universities.”